Alexander Campbell (dancer): Personal life

 Campbell was awarded British Citizenship in 2013.

-He has always maintained his love and knowledge of cricket and was invited in 2010 to speak annually to the England and Wales Cricket Board as part of their Level Four Training for international cricket coaches.
-In 2015 he was invited to take part in the BBC program Test Match Special with an interview entitled, View from the Boundary.
+He was invited in 2010 to speak annually to the England and Wales Cricket Board as part of their Level Four Training for international cricket coaches.
+In 2015, he was invited to take part in the BBC program Test Match Special with an interview entitled, View from the Boundary.

+Campbell was born with significant hearing loss and sometimes needed to wear hearing aids.
+Campbell says that when waiting to go on stage he sometimes relies on colleagues to give him his cues, but that once on stage he can usually hear the orchestra playing.

 In 2018 Campbell was featured on ABC Television (Australia) in a documentary charting his early life and that of fellow Royal Ballet Principal, Steven McRae.

-In March 2021 Campbell announced his engagement to his co-star and first soloist of the Royal Ballet, Claire Calvert.
+In 2022, Campbell married fellow Royal Ballet dancer Claire Calvert.
+They have a daughter, born in 2023.

 DVDs

 Campbell can be seen dancing in the following productions: